ChristianLievrouw/LearningJournal/README.md

+Christian Lievrouw
+  - Charles City, IA
+    - 26
+I was born in Mason City, IA and grew up in Charles City, IA.
+I graduated from Charles City High School in 2011.

 ***Growth Mindset***

 Growth mindset to me is being open to *failing* and then **learning** from your failures.
 Always keep your head up and learn from doing wrong and be open to help and others opinions.